kacheproject/rfc/README.md

 All version numbers in real cases should be provided as characters rather than number (integer or float) for cross-platform consistency.

-RFC is in one of 5 status:
+RFC may have one of 5 status:

 - `Non-started` the version number just a number
 - `Developing` this version of RFC is under developing